phelipetls/seriesbr/docs/source/demos/IBGE.rst

    395  7712  7.Despesas pessoais          None   -1      315              Geral, grupo, subgrupo, item e subitem
    428  7766  8.Educação                   None   -1      315              Geral, grupo, subgrupo, item e subitem
    453  7786  9.Comunicação                None   -1      315              Geral, grupo, subgrupo, item e subitem

-All ``list_*`` functions takes an arbitrary number of strings (a regex) as optional arguments to match the column "nome" by default, i.e., the name of the categories in this case, but you can change this with the argument ``where``.

 Getting time series
 -------------------